 We value your privacy; we only use your postcode to compare offers in your area.

-Fibre-optic broadband is the fastest broadband available, much faster than ADSL broadband.
+Fibre-optic broadband is the fastest broadband available in the UK.
 This is because of the connection travels through fibre-optic glass cables rather than copper ones.

 But within the fibre domain, there are several rankings.
 You have superfast fibre and ultrafast fibre that supersede fibre-optic, as well as the mystical Ultra Fibre Optic we mentioned earlier.

 Plus, remember that not every part of the UK may be able to access fibre broadband.
 Major cities usually have better fibre coverage than rural areas, though it's still worth checking what's available if you live out in the country.